Persecution of Iraqi Turkmen in Ba'athist Iraq: History

 Although Hassan al-Bakr was the president from 1968 to 1979, Saddam Hussein had been very active in the government and gave the ideas for many of the policies against the Turkmen.
-After Saddam Hussein came to power in 1979, efforts intensified to pressure the Turkmen to assimilate, and many human rights violations on Turkmen civilians were observed.
+After Saddam Hussein came to power in 1979, the persecution of Iraqi Turkmen intensified.
+The Turkmen were increasingly pressured to assimilate, and many human rights violations on Turkmen civilians were observed.
 Turkmen needed government permission to sell property, Turkmen lands were nationalized, Turkmen who had Turkish names or spoke Turkish in state offices were insulted, Turkmen houses were confiscated by force, and Arab settlers increased.
 Shortly after coming to power, Saddam Hussein ordered the execution of around 70 of the highest Iraqi Turkmen community leaders on January 16, 1980.
 The most influential were Abdullah Abdurrahman, Riza Demirci, Necdet Koçak, and Adil Şerif.
 The date was remembered as Turkmen Martyrs' Day.
 After the executions, the Turkmen neither applied for any official positions nor participated in non-governmental organizations.
 Many Turkmen also began fleeing Iraq.
 Mahir Nakip claimed that the reason Saddam Hussein executed the Turkmen community leaders was to see the reaction of Turkey, and upon seeing no reaction, felt free to target Iraqi Turkmen throughout the entirety of his rule.
 On February 28, 1980, the Turkish Foreign Minister, when asked about the executions, claimed that the Turkish government had expressed the concerns of the Turkish public to the Iraqi government, but the Iraqi government ignored it.
 He claimed that the Turkmen were Iraqi citizens and that Turkey had no right to intervene in Iraqi affairs.
 At a Baghdad press conference in 1980, when asked about the executions, Saddam Hussein stated that "these are Iraqi citizens, they committed a crime, they got their punishment.
 They say they are Turks, so let those people take their bones, do we ever ask what you did to the Arabs in Iskenderun?"
 In 1976, Arabization policies by the state also intensified.
 The Iraqi government first banned the Turkish language in 1972.
 Under Saddam Hussein, in the 1980s, further bans on the Turkish language were made and enforced.

 While Iraqi Turkmen were targets of several massacres, such as in 1924, 1946, and 1959, the Iraqi Ba'ath Party was responsible for the massacres on Iraqi Turkmen between 1979 until 2003.
 Notable massacres included the 1980 executions, the 1991 Altun Kupri massacre, the 1996 Erbil massacre, and the massacres during the Anfal campaign, which had also targeted and killed Iraqi Turkmen despite primarily targeting Kurds.
 Over 20 Turkmen villages and settlements were depopulated and destroyed by the Iraqi army during the Anfal campaign.